UniJobs/unijobs/README.md

 # UniJobs
 Welcome to UniJobs

+ChangeLog 10-Jan-2018
+    * Added pagination - each request now takes a page number; the page size is set to 10 by default (it can be changed)
+    * Improved query for getting al jobs for a user (based on the skills) - since it is a native query, it does not support pagination so a workaround had to be made

 ChangeLog 14-Nov-2017 - PAY ATTENTION!
 * Users representation has changed; clients and providers do not exist anymore; they are both UniUsers
 * The PRELOAD files have changed; there is a "Skills.csv" file now which contains all the skills that a User might have